kamangir/roofai/roofai/google_maps/semseg/docs/round-2-template.md

 # Google Maps + SemSeg - round 2

-> purpose: ingesting a dataset and uploading it to roboflow for labelling, and then training a model.
+## ingesting a dataset and uploading it to roboflow for labelling, and then training a model.

 ```bash
 roofai dataset ingest \